puneetkg/puneetkg.github.io/_posts/2022-01-17-workexpandstofilltime.md

 * Life is not only about work, i was over optimising for work by taking out my time out from other important things, which in the long run will be extremely detrimental to my growth as a person.
 The Jar experiment is a great reminder to prioritise time for important things in life.

-**The Jar Experiment**
+**The Jar Experiment** <br />
 A psychology professor plans to do a thought experiment with his students.
-He brings is an empty Glass Jar fills all the tennis balls it can take and asks the students
+He brings is an empty Glass Jar fills all the tennis balls it can take and asks the students <br />
-Professor: Students is the Jar full?
+Professor: Students is the Jar full? <br />
 Students: Yes professor.

-The professor takes out glass marbles and fills that them in the glass jar
+The professor takes out glass marbles and fills that them in the glass jar <br />
-P: Is the jar now full?
+P: Is the jar now full? <br />
 S: Yes Professor

-The professor picks up glass beads and fills it in the glass
+The professor picks up glass beads and fills it in the glass <br />
-P: Is the jar full now?
+P: Is the jar full now? <br />
 S: Yes, it is full.

-The professor picks up sands and fill it to the brim
+The professor picks up sands and fill it to the brim <br />
-P: How about now?
+P: How about now? <br />
 S: Yes professor, nothing can go in the jar now

 The professor smiles and pours water into the jar, the sand absorbs all the water.
 The students have no words after watching this.